The 5 Most Common Money Mistakes That Prevent Your Small Business from Thriving

 You can't have a healthy business without trusted relationships.

-Missing tax payments are also a sure way to trigger an audit—not to mention the penalties and interest charges that come with
+Missing tax payments are also a sure way to trigger an audit—not to mention the penalties and interest charges that come with failing to pay your taxes.

 So unless you're looking to replace your business relationships with a new intimate relationship with the CRA, make sure you have funds set aside to cover all the costs associated with running a healthy business.